AndrewVonStieglitz/HermitScript/index.md

 ## Great

-Eve: That's fantastic to hear! <Jump, End>
+Eve: That's fantastic to hear! <Jump,End>

 ## Alright

-Eve: Well, at least it's not a bad day, right? <Wait, 3>
+Eve: Well, at least it's not a bad day, right? <Wait,3>
 Ruth: Yeah, it could be worse.

 - Yeah, it could be worse > Continue